Yandex Cloud

 Example of creating a resource groupExample of creating a resource group

-Create a resource group with test characteristics:
+Create a resource group with test specifications:

 • Name: testgroup.